Cllr Davidson will hold the position of Mayor until May 2022.

-The Mayor's theme this year is "town and country" and his charities are:-
+The Mayor's theme this year is 'Helping Others'.

-During his mayoralty he will be Patron of an number of groups/associations, details available on request.
+During his mayoralty the Mayor will be Patron of a number of groups/associations, (details available on request).

 The Mayor sits as non-political chairman of the Council.
-The mayoralty is customarily awarded to the most senior councillor of one of the political groups, who take it in turn.
+As such, he/she is unable to get involved in any matter or complaints regarding council business or procedures.
+The mayoralty is customarily awarded to the most senior councillor of one of the political groups, who take in turn.
 The nomination is only rarely challenged.
-He or she serves for a year as Deputy Mayor.
+Before becoming Mayor, he or she serves for a year as Deputy Mayor.

 The annual ceremony of the installation of a new Mayor takes place each May, following the Borough Council elections.
 The Mayor's election takes place at the first meeting of the newly formed Council.

 The Council, officers and members of the public gather in the Moot Hall, to welcome the incoming Mayor who takes the oath administered by the Chief Executive.

 The Town Serjeant places chains of office on the shoulders of the incoming Mayor and their consort.
 The new Mayor's speech of acceptance usually indicates a theme for the year, reflected in the choice of charities he or she intends to actively support.